Developer-Autodesk/forge.learning/docs/deployment/azure/node.md

 # Node.js Forge App with Azure App Service

-This is to walk you through the steps to deploy a sample OAuth (3-legged) Enabled Node.js Forge App to Azure App Service as a Web App with the [Azure Web Portal](https://azure.microsoft.com/en-us/features/azure-portal/) and [Git](https://git-scm.com/).
+This is to walk you through the steps to deploy a Node.js sample Forge App to Azure App Service as a Web App with the [Azure Web Portal](https://azure.microsoft.com/en-us/features/azure-portal/) and [Git](https://git-scm.com/).

 For this tutorial, we will be using our ViewHubModels sample as described in [previous chapters](tutorials/viewhubmodels).
 You may retrieve the full sample from [our Github repo](https://github.com/Autodesk-Forge/learn.forge.viewhubmodels/tree/nodejs).

-# Create a Web App

-### Create an app with Web Portal
+The same steps should also work for **View Models** tutorial code.

-- [Sign up](https://signup.azure.com/) for [Microsoft Azure Computing Platform & Services](https://azure.microsoft.com/) and create a [trial account, with $200 credit and free for 12 months ](https://azure.microsoft.com/en-us/free/?cdn=disable)
+Before you start, [sign in or sign up](https://signup.azure.com/) for [Microsoft Azure Computing Platform & Services](https://azure.microsoft.com/) and create a [trial account](https://azure.microsoft.com/en-us/free/?cdn=disable), it includes $200 credit and free for 12 months

+## Prerequisites

+Most steps can be done via Web Portal, but [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest) is required.

+## Create an Azure Web App

+There are 2 ways to create an app: using the Web Portal and with CLI.

+**1. Create an app with Web Portal**

 - Create a ```Resource Group``` and a ```Web App```

   ![](_media/deployment/azure/create_web_app_1.png)